leonawicz/Downscaling/docs/md/ds_minmax_temps.md

 the relationship of the mean to the minimum and maximum since in climate model outputs the mean may have been derived secondarily, estimated as the midrange of the minimum and maximum temperature outputs.

 ![*Performing delta downscaling using the chain method, with conditional delta downscaling of minimum and maximum temperature-defining deviations from the mean being downscaled to the initially downscaled mean temperature.
-This yields a multivariate temperature distribution with a valid support, where the minimum, mean and maximum temperatures are properly ordered.*](example_maps.png)
+This yields a multivariate temperature distribution with a valid support where the minimum, mean and maximum temperatures are properly ordered.*](example_maps.png)

 ##